Giving Opportunities

 Travel Awards for Trainees

-Providing funds to allow medical students and other trainees the opportunity to attend an aging-related conference can provide invaluable exposure to the many facets of good quality senior care and the opportunity to meet potential mentors.
-Attendance at a conference by trainees unsure of their career goals can sometimes be the tipping point that persuades them to pursue geriatrics, and at the very minimum, provides them with greater knowledge and a foundation for improving their care of senior patients regardless of their career focus.
+Providing funds to allow medical students and other trainees the opportunity to attend an aging-related conference can provide invaluable exposure to the many facets of good quality care and the opportunity to meet potential mentors.
+Attendance at a conference by trainees unsure of their career goals can sometimes be the tipping point that persuades them to pursue geriatrics, and at the very minimum, provides them with greater knowledge and a foundation for improving their care of their older patients regardless of their career focus.

 Expanding Discovery